Kiibra/guess-the-country/README.md

 ## Guess the Country of the Flag
 ---

-# `Description:`
+### `Description:`

-##### Guess the Country of the Flag a trivia game.
-To play the game, first select one of the three major continents: The Americas, Africa, and/or Eurasia(a combination of European & Asian countries), and then a flag from that continent will appear with three different country options to choose from.
-Score of the correct answer is tracked and a message will appear at the end based on how well you scored.
-Guess the Country of the Flag was inspired from watching street videos of people getting asked what country a flag was from and a personal interest to build/create a game that is fun and educational at the same time.
+##### Guess the Country of the Flag is a trivia quiz game inspired from street interviews of people guessing what country a flag was from.
+It was also a personal interest of mine to build & create a something that was fun and educational.
+To play this quiz game, select one of the three major continents: The Americas, Africa, and/or Eurasia(a combination of European & Asian countries).
+Then a flag from that continent will appear with three different names of countries to choose from.
+The score of the correct answers is tracked and a message will appear at the end based on how well you scored.
+Have fun!!

 ---
 ### [Play Game Here](https://guess-the-country-flag-kb.netlify.app/)
 ___
-# `Technologies Used 💾`
+### `Technologies Used 💾`
 ___

 * [![Visual Studio Code](https://img.shields.io/badge/--007ACC?logo=visual%20studio%20code&logoColor=ffffff)](https://code.visualstudio.com/)